francisldn/DexChallenge/README.md

 ```
 npx hardhat run scripts/arb.js --network hardhat
 ```
-3. Once executed, you should be able to see the same message as step 4 above.
+3. Once executed, you should be able to see the same message as steps 4 and 5 above.

 # Addresses
 * ``Addresses/factory.json`` contains UniSwap and SushiSwap factory addresses on Mainnet and Rinkeby testnet